Information

 Type of protection Examples of intellectual property

-Copyright Writing and literary works, art, photography, films, TV, music, sound recordings, website content - blogs, articles, source code
+Copyright Writing and literary works, art, photography, films, TV, music, sound recordings, source code, website content - blogs, articles

-Unregistered trademarks Limited protection to names (company, product, service) and logos which have not been officially registered
+Unregistered trade marks Limited protection to names (company, product, service) and logos which have not been officially registered.
+The ™ symbol represents an unregistered trade mark.

-Design right The shape and configuration of objects
+Design right The shape and design of objects

 Protection you have to apply for